Earning Money Legally: A Guide for 11-to-13-Year-Olds

 What was harder than expected?

-Did they earn more or less than they thought they would?
+Did they earn more or less than anticipated?

 Was the job easier or more tiring than they imagined?

-Would they do it again, or try something different next time?
+Would they pursue this job again, or try something different next time?

-This reflection helps them understand what kind of work they enjoy, what they’re good at, and what they’d prefer to avoid in future.
+These reflections help them identify what kinds of work they enjoy, what they excel at, and what they would prefer to avoid in the future.

 Even if they only did one small job, it still counts.
 These early experiences serve as building blocks for confidence, informed decision-making, and financial awareness.

-If you supported them through it, give yourself a pat on the back, too!
-Guiding them through their first paid experience is a brilliant step toward raising financially confident young teens.
+If you supported them through this process, give yourself a pat on the back!
+Guiding them through their first paid experience is a significant step toward raising financially confident young teens.

-This is a collaborative post in conjunction with nimbl, the pocket money card and app for children 6-18
+This is a collaborative post in conjunction with nimbl, the pocket money card and app for children aged 6-18.